ppapasaikas/SANJUAN/README.txt

 splicing analysis of SANJUAN to her BAM files.
 The splicin analysis of SANJUAN relies amongst other things on the XS attribute field for junction reads in the BAM files.
-This attribute field is present by default when mapping with Tophat2.
 When using the STAR aligner the XS attribute for (canonical) junction reads can be generated for all types of libraries by setting the "--outSAMstrandField" switch to "intronMotif".
-The STAR aligner manual gives more details. https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf
+The STAR aligner manual gives more details: https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf This attribute field is present by default when mapping with Tophat2.

-2. The genome ids must have the prefix "chr".
+2. The genome ids must have the prefix "chr" (though we are working to change this).

 7. OUTPUT OF SANJUAN